rigelrozanski/AVL_Tree/README.md

 ### Example Usage Code

-The following code is a simple working usage example of the AVL\_tree package
+The following code is a simple working usage example of the AVL\_Tree package

 ~~~~
 package main